jcontti/Ansible-AWS-Docker/README.md

-# manchester project to learn:
+# This is a project to learn the following:
 # AWS, Docker, github, Ansible, ELK Stack